lumavista/epitope-conservation-app/README.md

 This permission **does not** include the right to modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.
 The Software is provided "as is," without warranty of any kind.

+## Data Source and Citation

+The data used in this application (specifically the `combined_db.rds` file) is compiled from the **Immune Epitope Database (IEDB)**, a free public resource.
+All predictions are powered by the IEDB's public API.
+Per the IEDB's terms of use, any use of this tool for research that results in a publication should cite the IEDB's main reference paper.
+As of late 2024, the primary citation is:
+> Vita R, et al. The Immune Epitope Database (IEDB) in 2024.
+Nucleic Acids Res.
+2024 Jan 5;52(D1):D1263-D1269. (doi: 10.1093/nar/gkad1046)

 ## 🚀 How to Run (Local Development)

 1.  **Clone this repository:**